January 12, 2021

 I then took the inspector up to apartment 12K.
 The door, which was always left open, was locked.
 We banged on the door for several seemingly endless minutes over the loud noise of running equipment.
 Finally the noise stopped and the door was opened, revealing a gutted mess and a dangerous work site with a screwdriver in the electric panel as a fuse.
 The inspector asked one of the three eastern European workers if the doorman, Alex, buzzed up on the intercom and told him to lock the door.
 They said he did. (that's also obstruction of justice) He asked if any had license cards.
 None did.
 I was impressed how the inspector was a pro at deescalating a potentially volatile situation, going as far as asking the hardwood floor guy for his business card to have him work at his house.
 As the men packed up their equipment, a Stop Work Order was taped to the door and the inspector and I went down to apartment 6M.

 The door to 6M was unlocked.
 The renovation of the unit had been completed, but still empty, with a brand new electric panel installed by an unlicensed electrician without inspections.
 A Stop Work Order was issued on this unit as well.
-A bold red Stop Work Order Notice had been taped in the front lobby window as well, but by the next morning it had been illegally removed, and like nothing had happened the day before, George Tsimoyianis’ All-City Remodeling truck was outside with men cavalierly unloading kitchen cabinets for another apartment, violating the SWO.
+A bold red Stop Work Order Notice had been taped in the front lobby window, but by the next morning it had been illegally removed, and like nothing had happened the day before, George Tsimoyianis’ All-City Remodeling truck was outside with men cavalierly unloading kitchen cabinets for another apartment, violating the SWO.
 A Stop Work Order means that no work whatsoever is permitted anywhere on the premises until the SWO is lifted, meaning proper permits and inspections must be obtained.
 Violating a SWO is considered a crime and I was told I could call the police to intervene, but that seemed a bit dramatic (B-3).
 (Evidence Appendices A - F)

 After the Stop Work Order was levied at the end of February of 2018, I spent time notifying real estate brokers of the confirmed illegal status of Jane’s apartments, because I naively felt it’s a broker’s responsibility to know which buildings are troublesome so apartment hunters would not find themselves in substandard housing.
 I was already aware of Jane's relationship with Yale and had also notified Dean Gerken and Yale Law Review.